cjflan/cjflan.github.io/index.md

 ### what am i doing now?

-Projects I'm currently working on are:
+Projects I'm currently working on:
 * Completing this website
-* Setting up a kubernetes cluster of Raspberry Pi's to self host microservices
-* Learn to lead climb and finally send a v5
+* Learn to lead climb and finally send a v5 boulder
 * Train to run the Denver marathon

+Projects I'd like to start:
+* Set up a kubernetes cluster of Raspberry Pi's to self host microservices
+* Set up said microservices